-ABYC Standard H-35.5.3 requires the manufacturer to illustrate occupant positions.
-The shaded illustrations show positions NOT TO BE OCCUPIED, while the boat is in motion at speeds in excess of 5 MPH (4.3 Knots).
-A designated occupant position is a standing or seated area with an area of 16 inches within reach of a handhold.
-The railing is considered a handhold.
-Please use the illustrations as a guide for safe boating.
+ABYC Standard H-35.5.3 requires the manufacturer to illustrate Occupant Positions.
+The illustrations reflect these Occupant Positions with an designating possible positions to be used when the boat is in motion at speeds in excess of 5 MPH (4.3 Knots).
+A Occupant Position is a seated or standing location with an area of 16 inches within reach of a hand hold.
+The railings are considered a hand hold.
+Please use the illustrations that are representative of specific models as a guide for safe operation of your boat.
+Make certain all passengers are aware of these locations.
+Never operate the boat with people outside the rails or gates, or improperly seated.
+Never exceed the rated persons capacity posted on the Capacity label.